milavdabgar/4343203---Java/Notes/Java_Notes.md

 Packages and access modifiers together provide a robust mechanism for encapsulating and organizing code, ensuring that internal implementations are well-protected and that the public interface of classes is clearly defined.

-# 4. Unit 4: Exception Handling and Multithreading
+# 4. Exception Handling and Multithreading

 ## 4.1.
 Exception Handling in Java